Darth-Apple/Profile-Visits/readme.txt

 Latest Visitors on Profiles is a simple plugin for MyBB 1.8 that adds a profile visits counter and a latest visits log to all profiles on the forum.

 MyBB version: 1.8.X
-Plugin version: 1.0 beta 1
+Plugin version: 1.0 beta 2
 Author: Darth-Apple
 License: GNU GPL, version 3.

 Key features
-	- Profile visits counting
+	- (Optional) Profile visits counter
 	- Profile counter caching (prevents users from rapidly reloading a profile to bump their visit count)
 	- Usergroup based permissions
 	- Ability to reset the counter and to purge visits